SLazyB/WhiteHat/README.md

 failure to enter the correct password will terminate the connection.

 ## Other Notes:
--typing q into the client side will terminate the client's connection.
+-Typing q into the client side will terminate the client's connection.